WGLO

-WGLO (95.5 FM, "95.5 GLO") is a commercial radio station licensed to Pekin, Illinois, and serving the Peoria metropolitan area.
-The station is owned by Cumulus Media, and broadcasts a classic rock radio format.
+WGLO (95.5 FM, "95.5 GLO") is a commercial radio station licensed to Pekin, Illinois, United States, and serving the Peoria metropolitan area.
+The station is owned by Cumulus Media, and broadcasts a classic rock format.
 The radio studios and offices are on Eaton Street in Peoria.
 WGLO is an affiliate of the syndicated Bob & Tom Show in morning drive time.